 - Occur for a minimum of 21 days immediately preceding the date of travel to the U.S. - Be supervised by either an official government veterinarian, or by a veterinarian who has been authorized by the foreign government to supervise the isolation and issue the export health certificate. - NOTE: This isolation can be accomplished in the home so long as it is under the approval of the veterinarian who will issue the health certificate.
-There can be no other birds in the home, unless those birds are also being shipped, and are listed on the U.S. import permit. - Once pre-export isolation has been completed, the pet bird must be transferred directly from the isolation location to the port of embarkation (ex: airport) in a carrier that has been sealed by either the government veterinarian or, if permitted by the foreign government, an authorized veterinarian. - The seals must have identifying marks or numbers which are then recorded on the health certificate that is issued or endorsed by the foreign government. - The seals must have a locking mechanism to ensure the cage has not been opened during transit to the United States. - Any signs of seal tampering or damage could result in refusal entry of your pet bird into the United States.
+There can be no other birds in the home, unless those birds are also being shipped, and are listed on the U.S. import permit.

-STEP 5: Obtain health certificate from Mexico
+- Once pre-export isolation has been completed, the pet bird must be transferred directly from the isolation location to the port of embarkation (ex: airport) in a carrier that has been sealed by either the government veterinarian or, if permitted by the foreign government, an authorized veterinarian. - The seals must have identifying marks or numbers which are then recorded on the health certificate that is issued or endorsed by the foreign government. - The seals must have a locking mechanism to ensure the cage has not been opened during transit to the United States. - Any signs of seal tampering or damage could result in refusal entry of your pet bird into the United States.

-SUGGESTED TIME FRAME:
+STEP 5: Obtain health certificate from country of origin

-within 30 days prior to travel (airlines may require a shorter time frame)
+SUGGESTED TIME FRAME: within 30 days of arrival (airlines may require shorter time frame)

-All pet birds entering the U.S. from Mexico are required to have a health certificate issued within 30 days of travel by a veterinarian in Mexico.
-The health certificate must be stamped by the official government veterinarian of Mexico.
+All pet birds entering the U.S. from any country are required to have a health certificate issued within 30 days of travel by a veterinarian in the country your bird is leaving.
+The health certificate must be stamped by an official government veterinarian of the country.